xamzy/OneHitKO/README.md

 It will be updated frequently as I make optimisations.
 Luckily, something like this is very easy and very simple.

-As of writing this readme, the mod is in Beta v0.4 - Not quite near a final release as there's some issues I wish to iron out, but still the code is available for anyone who wants to look at how my brain approaches LUA.
+The mod is probably 80% how I want it right now... still the code is available for anyone who wants to look at how my brain approaches LUA.